 Florida has a long-standing commitment to maintaining air quality levels in compliance with National Ambient Air Quality Standards.
 Florida's air quality has continued to improve over the past decade.
-Maximum concentrations, measured by the statewide air monitoring network, of carbon monoxide, nitrogen dioxide, ozone, and fine particles all declined from 2002 to 2013.
-Emissions of carbon dioxide, a greenhouse gas, have not decreased significantly below the 2002 level.
+Maximum concentrations, measured by the statewide air monitoring network, of carbon monoxide, nitrogen dioxide, ozone, and fine particle all declined from 2002 to 2013.
+Emissions of carbon dioxide, a greenhouse gas, are now roughly at the 2002 level.
 Impacts on water quality and availability are anticipated to become a more significant transportation planning issue in the years ahead.

 Transportation also is a major consumer of energy in Florida.
 Between 2005 and 2013, Florida's transportation fuel consumption decreased by 7 percent.
 Consumption is expected to continue to decline as vehicles become more fuel efficient and users choose to walk, bike, or take transit more often.
-A more diverse mix of fuels and energy sources can help improve air quality, reduce greenhouse gas emissions, and prepare for changing global and domestic markets.
+Alternate fuels and energy sources can help improve air quality and reduce greenhouse gas emissions.